Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 https://developer.apple.com/documentation/spritekit/skscene/responding_to_frame-cycle_events

 Steps in rendering each scene typically include:
-1. Update the scene & its objects
+1. Updating the scene & its objects - `func update(TimeInterval)` Tells your app to perform any app-specific logic to update your scene.
 2. Evaluate actions
 3. Simulate physics
 4. Apply constraints